marota/ExpertOp4Grid/README.md

 * -c/--chronicscenario: integer representing the chronic scenario to consider, starting from 0.
 By default, the first available chronic scenario will be chosen, i.e. argument is 0

 * -t/--timestep: integer representing the timestep number at which we want to run alphadeesp simulation

+* -f/--fileconfig: Path to .ini file that provides detailed configuration of the module.
+If None, a default config.ini is loaded in "./alphaDeesp/ressources/config/config.ini"

 In any case, an end result dataframe is written in root folder